drfurtado/mllab/content/project/of-fgcompass-nonenglish/index.md

 ---
 This project aims to collect validity and reliability evidence for the Portuguese version of the FG-COMPASS.

-You may also view this project in [Research Gate](https://bit.ly/3nkptVk).
+You may also view this project on [Research Gate](https://bit.ly/3nkptVk).